pip-services/pip-services-docs/content/en/python/commons/data/any_value_map.md

 > `static` from_tuples_array(tuples: Sequence[Any]): [AnyValueMap](../any_value_map)

-- **tuples**: Sequence[Any] - a list of values where odd elements are keys and the following even elements are values
+- **tuples**: Sequence[Any] - a list of values where odd elements are keys and the following even elements are values.
 - **returns**: [AnyValueMap](../any_value_map) - a newly created AnyValueArray.